dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3789: Mutual aid is essential for creating fairness.
+### T3789: Promotes equality, fairness, and mutual support for a just society.

 |Support|
 |---|